adoptium/aqa-tests/functional/MockitoTests/README.md

     - More Testcases would be added later as required

 # This Mockito test cases will help identify the above crashes in our builds.
-Test case 1: test.java.MainTest.java
-Test case 2: test.java.SegmentationErrorDemo
+Test case added: test.java.MockitoMockTest

+# Next test case to be added
+Test case: test.java.MockitoJunitTest(TBD)

 # Dependencies Required:
     - mockito-core
+    - byte-buddy
-    - junit-platform-console-standalone
+    - byte-buddy-agent
-    - junit-jupiter-api
+    - objenesis